 Home mortgages are thought to enhance social capital among neighbors and encourage neighborhood revitalization.
-Research suggests that residential lending is associated with less crime, but most studies overlook the impact on acquisitive crime and suffer from endogeneity biases through common causes and omitted variables.
-This study overcomes these biases using a shift-share instrumental variables approach by leveraging the differential exposure to banks' local market share and common national mortgage shocks across 27 US cities.
+Research suggests that residential lending is associated with less crime, but most studies overlook the impact on acquisitive crime and heterogeneous effects across communities while facing the challenge of endogeneity biases.
+This study uses a shift-share instrumental variables approach by leveraging the differential exposure to banks' local market share and common national mortgage shocks across 27 US cities.
 This research finds that when banks make more home loans, communities experience a significant decrease in burglaries, thefts, aggravated assaults, and low-level offenses and an increase in motor vehicle thefts.
 The effects are larger in Black, Hispanic, and poor neighborhoods and seem driven by a decrease in vacant homes without signs of gentrification.
-The evidence suggests that home loans are a driving factor in neighborhood revitalization and reducing prevalent crimes.
+The evidence suggests that home loans contribute to neighborhood revitalization and reducing prevalent crimes.